 STRTSERV function errors ERR Name Description 0 No error 1 Bad user function data Either the Servo setup program created bad data or you did not make a call to the setup function you made for your application.
 NOTE: The STRTSERV function can be called more than once but each time you must call the setup function before you call the STRTSERV function.
 NOTE: This error will also occur if you have a 486 CPU and have all digitizing axes and they are all set at 16ms.
 Changing one of the digitizing axes to 8ms will correct this.
 2 Not enough low memory There are too many axes called for in the user-defined setup function for the available memory.
 3 Feedback module(s) not found One or more feedback modules identified in setup cannot be found.
 This error will also occur if the channel selected is three or four and the feedback module in the rack is only a two channel module.
 4 Analog module(s) not found One or more analog output modules identified in setup cannot be found.
-This error will also occur if the chan- nel selected is five through eight and the analog mod- ule in the rack is only a four channel module.
-5 Update rate The SERCOS axis update rate does not match the (SERCOS axis only) servo axis update rate.
-6 CPU type The servo setup data was configured for a different CPU (PiC, MMC, or MMC for PC).
+This error will also occur if the channel selected is five through eight and the analog module in the rack is only a four channel module.
+5 Update rate (SERCOS axis only) The SERCOS axis update rate does not match the servo axis update rate.
+6 CPU type The servo setup data was configured for the wrong controller and needs to be configured for the proper controller.
 7 Wrong CPU The CPU is not the required 486-based procesor.
 You must either upgrade to a 486-based CPU or use a pre-11.0 release of the motion library.
 8 Bad cyclic data (SERCOS axis only) The required feedback IDN or command position IDN for a SERCOS axis is not in the cyclic data.
-9 Invalid Firmware The MMC for PC SERCOS Firmware returned an error 23 Outdated servo setup data The setup data was made with a pre-11.0 version of PiCPro.
+9 Invalid Firmware The MMC for PC SERCOS Firmware returned an error 23 Outdated servo setup data The setup data was made with a pre-13.0 version of PiCPro.
 Open the servo setup file and recompile it.
-24 Servo setup data The setup data was made with a pre-11.0 version of PiCPro.
+24 Servo setup data The setup data was made with a pre-13.0 version of PiCPro.
 Either update the motion library or recompile the setup file with a pre-11.0 version of PiCPro.